Follow The Leak-er

 (and how to patch simple ones as demonstrated by the EPA)

 Always encourage discussions with your tenants to come to you and disclose problems with leaking.
-While some are able to live with it and can tolerate it, a leaky faucet or pipe is not benefiting either the property manager or the tenant by wasting such a precious resource.
+While some can tolerate it, a leaky faucet or pipe is not benefiting either the property manager or the tenant.
 Staying on top of the matter can help save 10% on your water bill!
 So, water you waiting for?